ninchat/ninchat-js/doc/ninchatclient.md

 Send an action.

-To send an action without an "action_id" parameter, specify it as null.
-Otherwise an "action_id" is generated automatically.
+To send an action without an `action_id` parameter, specify it as null.
+Otherwise an `action_id` is generated automatically.

-If an "action_id" is used, a promise is returned.
+If an `action_id` is used, a promise is returned.
 It may be used to wait for a reply from the server; the promise will be resolved with an event header and a payload array parameter.
 If the Session object is closed before a reply is received, the promise will be